rasheedmhd/codes/hack_notes/misc/Recon.md

 Attackers carrying out manipulator-in-the-middle (MITM) attacks by taking advantage of users who accept untrusted certificates.
 Users who mistakenly enter an address in the browser using HTTP instead of HTTPS, or users who click on a link in a web application that incorrectly uses the HTTP protocol.

-Test Objectives
+## Test Objectives
 Review the HSTS header and its validity.
 How to Test
 Confirm the presence of the HSTS header by examining the server’s response through an intercepting proxy.
 Use curl as follows:
-$ curl -s -D- https://owasp.org | grep -i strict-transport-security:
+> curl -s -D- https://owasp.org | grep -i strict-transport-security:

 https://hstspreload.org/

-Test File Permission
+## Test File Permission
 How to Test
 In Linux, use ls command to check the file permissions.
-Alternatively, namei can also be used to recursively list file permissions.
+Alternatively, namei can also be used to recursively list file permissions

-$ namei -l /PathToCheck/
+> namei -l /PathToCheck/

 The files and directories that require file permission testing can include, but are not limited to, the following: